 After the morning’s activity get comfy and warm and enjoy a tasty lunch.
 Relax for the rest of the afternoon, taking in the energy and exceptional view of the sacred mountains and take a walking meditation class through the forests with your expert guide.
 This evening, enjoy a well-prepared locally sourced dinner served under starry skies, after which you’ll be able to rest in your comfy camping tent and prepare yourself for the next day’s activities.

 Today will be filled with adventure.
-Following an energizing breakfast, leave Huaypo early in the morning and begin your walk to the traditional community of Misminay to learn about the Andean way of life.
+Following an energising breakfast, leave Huaypo early in the morning and begin your walk to the traditional community of Misminay to learn about the Andean way of life.
 Hike up to the community's lookout point, where you'll meet local musicians and be guided by local hosts who will tell you all about the community and the local area.
 Learn about the medicinal plants that you will pass along the way to the lookout.
 From here, enjoy breathtaking views of the Moray archaeological-agricultural complex.
-For lunch, return to the community for a well-prepared lunch with Andean flavors and ingredients.
+For lunch, return to the community for a well-prepared lunch with Andean flavours and ingredients.

 Next, you will venture onwards towards the Moray archaeological site, which the Incas used for agricultural experimentation, where you’ll get some tremendous panoramic views.
-The landscape will vary according to season, from golden to yellowish during the dry season (Jun - Nov), to green and then multicolored in the rainy season (Dec–Ma) from the flowers that bloom here during this season.
-A private driver will now take you to Maras to visit the famous salt pans, where you’ll be able to enjoy a great view of the terraced salt ponds, which vary in color from white to earthy orange tones depending on the time of the year.
+The landscape will vary according to season, from golden to yellowish during the dry season (Jun - Nov), to green and then multicoloured in the rainy season (Dec–May) from the flowers that bloom here during this season.
+A private driver will now take you to Maras to visit the famous salt pans, where you’ll be able to enjoy a great view of the terraced salt ponds, which vary in colour from white to earthy orange tones depending on the time of the year.
 Here, learn about the authentic Maras pink salt, which has been extracted from the salt pans since pre-Inca times.
 Finally, wrap up the day by walking down from Maras to the main road of the Sacred Valley, where you’ll be picked up and transferred back to your hotel.